 Motion isolation is an important topic for partnerships in which one person tends to toss and turn or get up a lot during the night.
 A bed with solid motion transfer isolation means one person will not be affected by the other person’s movements.
 No one wants to be woken up several times throughout the night just because their partner got up to go to the bathroom or rolled over to turn off the lamp.
 That can lead to a terrible night’s sleep.

 In addition, the Purple.4 provides solid edge support.
-This is something Purple addressed on their coil mattress models (the Original Purple has just average edge support).
+This is something Purple addressed on their coil mattress models (the flagship Purple has just average edge support).

 The coil Purple beds now use dense foam side rails around the perimeter of the mattress.
 As a result, the edges really don’t compress all that much and you never feel as if you’re going to slide right off the bed as you roll over towards the side.